 Michelle received her B.S. in Pharmacology from UCSB, where she conducted bioengineering research in Dr. Arnab Mukherjee’s lab.
 Along with helping with administrative duties, she works on a variety of experiments with different members in the lab.
 Recently, Michelle has been working on SARS-CoV-2 research, which includes growing and titering different variants.
 Outside of lab, she enjoys drinking boba, trying new food, and playing video games.

 Kassandra received her MD degree from Autonomous University of Guadalajara in Mexico.
-She is currently working on a variety of experiments with different lab members and also aids our lab manager Thanmayi with lab duties.
-She is committed to furthering her education and applying to a medical residency program this following year.
+She currently collaborates with lab members on COVID-19 projects, primarily focusing on experiments that involve CyTOF.
+She also is responsible for training other lab members on how to operate a CyTOF machine.
+Aids Mikayla with admin and lab duties.
+She is committed to furthering her education and applying to a medical residency program this year.
 Outside of the lab, she enjoys traveling, cycling, cooking and spending time with family and furry friend Blue.

 Mikayla Stabile received her BS in Biology from Harvey Mudd College.
-Outside of lab, she enjoys reading, cooking, hiking, and spending time with friends and family.
+She currently works on managing lab administration, finances, inventory, and safety.
+She also collaborates with lab members on an array of projects, most notably COVID-related CyTOF experiments.
+Outside of the lab, she enjoys reading, cooking, hiking, and spending time with friends and family.

 and where they are now